nathanpsouza/bluecode-bookery-workspace/README.md

     PUT http://localhost:3000/books/test-book/pages/1

+You must use markdown on `content` attribute.

-the request body should have the following format:
+The request body should have the following format:

     {
       "page": {